tomzx/blog.tomrochette.com-content/agi/mathematics-based-agi/Mathematics based AGI.md

 # Integer-based reasoning

+Concepts are basically numbers
+Everything can be represented by a number (basically the concept of primary key -> set of data) We learn to associate images, sounds, experiences (samples) with a specific concept (number)

 ## Notes

 Much of machine learning is geared toward fitting a given function as closely as possible without under/over-fitting the function in question.